OpenClaw Gateway Architecture: Understanding the Control Plane of Your AI Agent

 --issuer "beeeowl-deployment"

-The token includes three critical claims: scope (which channels this token can access), sub (who this token belongs to), and exp (when it expires).
-The Gateway validates all three on every connection attempt.
+The token includes three critical claims that the Gateway validates on every connection attempt: scope (which channels this token can access), sub (who this token belongs to), and exp (when it expires).
+Plus the jti (JWT ID) that enables targeted revocation.

 {